 If you are a developer are you are very interested in the Rust programming language and you'd like a hobby then Redox development may be for you.

-Redox is, from a casual end-user perspective, utterly useless and a complete waste of time as of v0.5.0.
-Go with something else if you would like to quickly install some operating system which just works so you can watch k-pop music videos on Naver or get work done.
+Redox is, from a casual end-user perspective, too difficult to use as of v0.5.0.
+Go with something else if you would like to quickly install some operating system which just works so you can get work done.
 Redox is not anywhere near mature enough to be any kind of alternative to Windows or FreeBSD or GNU/Linux distributions like Debian and Manjaro Linux.
 It may get there.
 It is, as of v0.5.0, nowhere near the point where regular people can do anything useful with it.

 Jeremy Soller at the American hardware company System76 claimed Redox OS was "a few months of work away" from being a self-hosted operating system (=an operating system can be used to compile itself) in an interview with The Register in November, 2019